EnriqueSLima/EnriqueSLima/README.md

 -  I’m looking to collaborate on projects to make difference in the world.
 -  Knowlegde is the most valuable thing to have and to share.

-From Jinjer - Perrenial - "From the ashes of my roots, a new me will rise and live again For the people who suffers with war, I wish an urgent end for that nightmare.
+From Jinjer - Perrenial - "From the ashes of my roots, a new me will rise and live again".

+For the people who suffers with war, I wish an urgent end for that nightmare.

 <!---